openmusic-project/OM-Chant/README.md

 This program is free software.
 It is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY, without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-_This library does NOT include **Chant** sources or binaries, which must be installed separately._
+_This repository does not include Chant sources or binaries._

-Get it the full OM-Chant package (including Chant binaries) here: http://forumnet.ircam.fr/shop/fr/forumnet/57-libraries-openmusic.html
+Get the full OM-Chant package (including Chant binaries) via [Ircam ForumNet](http://forumnet.ircam.fr/shop/fr/forumnet/57-libraries-openmusic.html) or on the **[releases](https://github.com/openmusic-project/OM-Chant/releases)** tab of this project.

 ### Credits

-Design and developments: J. Bresson, M. Stroppa, R. Foulon (c) IRCAM 2010-2019
+OM-Chant design and developments: Jean Bresson, Marco Stroppa, Raphaël Foulon (c) IRCAM 2010-2019 Chant by IRCAM Sound Analysis/Synthesis Team: Special thanks to Xavier Rodet, Frédéric Cornu, Charles Picasso, Axel Röbel.